oie-mines-paristech/RTE_scenarios/README.md

 French scenarios with a global scenario provided by an Integrated Assessment Model (IAM).

-**Warning:**
-* The modeled markets for hydrogen do not cover all uses of hydrogen, only material uses of hydrogen for the following industrial sectors : ammonia, steel, chemistry, diverse sectors, refinery).
-This model does not cover energetic, grid balancing and synthetic fuel uses of hydrogen.
-* The proxy used to generate imports and exports electricity datasets probably artificially overestimates the imports in 2060.
-The electricity datasets for 2060 shall be used with caution.

 The figure below shows the different electricity and liquid fuel markets created in the ecoinvent database.

 ![boundaries map](https://github.com/oie-mines-paristech/RTE_scenarios/blob/main/assets/diagram1.png?raw=true)